Displays your Facebook wall as a widget or through shortcode on a post or page.

 Give the widget a title (or leave it blank) and enter how many posts you want to get from your wall.
-You may also enter the Facebook ID of the feed you want to display.
-If you leave the Facebook ID blank, the plugin will use the Facebook ID entered on the settings page for the plugin.
+You may also enter the Facebook ID of the Facebook page you want to display in the widget.

 Go check out your Facebook Wall Feed on your WordPress site.